rt75272/Random_Goodies/README.md

 # Random_Goodies
-Random and ridiculous fun with Python
+Random and ridiculous goodies built with Python